t-mart/imagesearch/README.md

 for examples of **different methods producing the same fingerprint for different images**.
 These are the analog to cryptographic hash collosions, so it's important to understand what kinds of scenarios may cause this!

+## Contributing

+### Bug Fixes/Features

+Submit a PR from an appropriately named feature branch off of master.

+### Releasing

+1. Bump the version with `bumpversion [patch|minor|major]`.
+This will update the version number around the project, commit and tag it.
+2. Push the repo.
+A Github release will be made and published to PyPI.